HodaMn/ExpRob_Assignment1/ReadMe.md

 The project consists of:

 - **Simulation Environment:**
-  - A Gazebo setup with a flat surface, several marker objects placed in different locations, and a robotic arm.
+  - Gazebo setup, several marker objects placed in different locations, and a robotic arm.

 - **ROS Nodes:**
   - **Robot Model Loader:** Loads the robot's URDF and configures MoveIt for motion planning.